rohan-sharma-ds/Alumini-Donation-Pridiction_Linear-Regression-in-R-/README.md

 # Alumini-Donation-Pridiction_Linear-Regression-in-R-
-Using a combination of features to regress the alumni giving rate (Y variable)
+[Yet to be added]Using a combination of features to regress the alumni giving rate (Y variable)